Washington County, Maine

 In 2015 the Cathance Shores Property Owners' Assocation (CSPOA) was formed and deeded the roads and common use areas of the subdivision.
 The CSPOA is responsible for the maintenance of common use areas and the roads, including snow removal.

-Homes for Sale on Cathance Lake
+Homes on Cathance Lake

 Making Cathance Lake Further Unique